alessandrasomma28/m2dt/README.md

 │   │   └── VP_GENERATED_XML  # (Optional) Stores the PSM exported in XML format from VP.
 │   ├── 04.ISM                # Directory for storing ISM code artifacts (Python modules) generated after Model-To-Text transformations.
 │   │                           Note: This step is executed externally to the MoDT-M2M-TT tool.
-│   ├── README.md             # Describes the purpose and content of the `MDAModelinLevels` folder.
 │
 ├── TransformationRules
 │   ├── constants.py          # Defines constants such as file paths and transformation configurations.